Hollyhock Humanities Fellowship

 Summer Seminar Activities

-Cultural Institution Visits: Fellows will visit renowned museums and community cultural institutions to learn from their exhibits, get tours from curators and experts to deepen their content knowledge, analyze and interpret the arguments of the exhibits and explore ways to connect the cultural institution to their classrooms.
+Fellows will visit renowned museums and community cultural institutions on guided tours from curators and experts, analyze and interpret the arguments of the exhibits, and explore ways to connect the cultural institution to their classrooms.

 For example: